-It was mentioned in , that CNC will impose a certain influence on the design process.
+Drawing implications for CNC, It was mentioned that CNC will impose a certain influence on the design process.
 Components should be designed for ease of production when using CNC-related techniques.
 Thought must also be given, at the design stage, to future developments that could occur within the production environment.
 For example, the use of automated handling techniques using robots or automatic pallet changing (APC) facilities, for the loading and unloading of components.
-The introduction of Flexible Manufacturing Systems with the attendant possibility of continuous unmanned working, or the possible changeover to Computer Aided Part Programming (CAPP) techniques.
+The introduction of Flexible Manufacturing Systems with the attendant possibility of continuous unmanned working, or the possible changeover to Computer-Aided Part Programming (CAPP) techniques.

 A number of simple design points may be relevant when designing components for production by CNC methods.
 Some examples are offered below:

 - Component shapes should be designed such that they can be produced by standard production tooling.
 The need for form tools should be eliminated.

 - The variety of hole sizes should be kept to a minimum.
 Each different size hole necessitates at least one tool change, more if pilot holes are required.
 Each tool change incurs heavy time penalties, and the need for operator intervention if automatic tool changing (ATC) facilities are not available.

 - The number of small-diameter holes should be minimised if at all possible.
 Small drills and taps break easily!